dascenciohz/docker-base-node-mongo/README.md

     MONGO_ROOT_USERNAME=rootapp
     MONGO_ROOT_PASSWORD=rootPass123
     MONGO_DATABASE=myapp
-    MONGO_DATA=mongo-data
     MONGO_EXT_PORT=27017
     MONGO_INIT_SCRIPT=./configs/mongo/scripts
     APP_EXT_PORT=3000

-    Alternatively you can create an .env file in the same path of the docker-compose.yml file with the variables named above.
+    Alternatively you can create an .env file in the same path of the docker-compose.yml with the variables named above.

 3.- Edit mongo init script to set user and password app.